ECIP 1112: Olympia Treasury Contract Source

 Security Considerations

 The Olympia Treasury contract introduces consensus-layer logic to redirect the BASEFEE and enforces immutability through strict smart contract constraints.
-Security risks are mitigated across the following five domains:

 1. Contract Immutability and Access Control